TonyT1226/AI101-Sourcing/README.md

 ## 🤝 Contributing

 This project is designed for Rutgers University's strategic sourcing team.
-For questions or suggestions, please contact the development team.
+For questions or suggestions, please contact Qiyuan Tang(qt40@finance.rutgers.edu).

 ## 📄 License